Cdub-63/Terraform_Or_Vender_Agnostic_Automation/Building And Testing a Basic Terraform Module/Readme.md

 Since the Terraform version is returned, you have validated that the Terraform binary is installed and functioning properly.

-Note: If you receive a notification that there is a newer version of Terraform available, you can ignore it — the lab will run safely with the version installed on the VM.

 Create a new directory called terraform_project to house your Terraform code:
 ```sh
 mkdir terraform_project